Sprite-MD/Discord-bots/README.md

 # Discord-bots

+UPDATE: Discord.py, the library these bots use to connect to the API, has been discontinued.
+I don't have any current plans to update the code to make it compatible with future versions of Discord.
+Therefore, these bots will become outdated as of April 2022.

 A collection of discord bots that I do for fun.

 **Dicebot**: Users can use '!r' to roll a dice and have the bot return an answer.
 Example: '!r 2d20' to roll a d20 die twice, you can roll as many times as you want and as big of a die as you want